bkeroack/bkeroack.github.io/source/_posts/2014-07-15-runtime-typing-in-python.markdown

 annotations](http://legacy.python.org/dev/peps/pep-3107/).
 This allows you to specify function parameter types in function and method definitions.
 With them you could use a module like [typeannotations](https://github.com/ceronman/typeannotations) which raises a TypeError exception in the event of a type mismatch.

+There's also [MyPy](http://www.mypy-lang.org) but it's not really Python per se, it's "an experimental Python variant" which supports optional static typing.

 I have no problem with these solutions, but I like RTV better.